Wynonna Judd: 1992–1998: Breakthrough success

-Wynonna's fourth and final album for MCA was titled The Other Side.
+Wynonna's fourth and final album for MCA is titled The Other Side.
 Unlike her previous country pop-oriented albums, this album focused on a more blues and rock sound.
 It was released in 1997 and produced four singles.
 The album did not sell as well as her first three, however, only earning a gold certification.
 Its singles were not as successful on the charts, either: although "When Love Starts Talkin'" and "Come Some Rainy Day" reached No. 13 and No. 14, respectively, "Always Will" fell short of Top 40 and "Love Like That" became the first single of her career not to chart at all.
 After the release of a greatest hits album called Collection, Wynonna left MCA in favor of Mercury Records.

 2000–2004: Success in the new millennium

 In 1999, Wynonna decided to reunite with her mother for a tour beginning on New Year's Eve.
 A month later, Wynonna released her fifth solo album, New Day Dawning.
 This album, the first of her career that Wynonna co-produced, included a four-song bonus disc entitled Big Bang Boogie composed of four new Judds songs.